ldursw/vgm-player/README.md

 After Burner II has a constant tone on a [discrete chip](https://output.jsbin.com/lidamemiti) whereas [on emulation](https://output.jsbin.com/vixenimoge) it sounds right.

-When using an emulated PSG the Teensy board will emulate the chip and the output is sent to the `DAC0` pin at 44.1 kHz.
+When using an emulated PSG the microcontroller will emulate the chip and the output is sent to the `DAC0` pin at 44.1 kHz.

-If you want to use a discrete PSG anyway, all you have to do is uncomment `-DUSE_REAL_PSG` on `hardware/platformio.ini`, connect the `D0..D7` lines from the shift register to the SN76489 and connect `/WE` to pin 29 on the Teensy though a voltage converter.
+If you want to use a discrete PSG anyway, all you have to do is uncomment `-DUSE_REAL_PSG` on `hardware/platformio.ini`, connect the `D0..D7` lines from the shift register to the SN76489 and connect `/WE` to pin 29 though a voltage converter.

 ### Remote control